Ianj751/ibrida/README.md

 ### Current Goal Checklist
 - [x] Implement constructing token vector
-- [ ] Construct an AST with an LL(1) Parser (or maybe a Pratt Parser??) from the token vector
+- [ ] Construct an AST with a Pratt Parser from the token vector
+- [ ] Compile main0.ibi to LLVM IR
-- [ ] Compile main0.ibi to an executable file
+- [ ] Convert the IR to an executable
 - [ ] Compile main1.ibi to an executable file
 - [ ] Compile main2.ibi to an executable file